Odeh Bisharat: Teacher, writer and activist

 Bisharat became a high school teacher.
 As of 2022, he continued as a teacher.

 Bisharat's political activities continued during his university studies.
 He attributes his view "that Jews and Arabs are not enemies" to his communist background.
-Bisharat was an editor for the Arabic youth magazine Al-J'ad and columnist for Arabic newspaper Al-Ittihad.
+Bisharat was an editor for the Arabic youth magazine Al-Ghad and columnist for Arabic newspaper Al-Ittihad.

 He contributes to other Arabic language sources and has a weekly opinion column in Haaretz.
 He advocates for understanding and peaceful coexistence in Palestine and is critical of the Israeli government.
 His writing aims at improving understanding between different cultures in the Near East.
 He has appeared in TV shows broadcast by Channel 12 and i24 TV.

 During the 2011 Israeli social justice protests, Jewish protest organisers invited Odeh Bisharat to speak at a rally of 300,000 people, where he stated, "It's time for this struggle to [be the] struggle of all those being exploited, Jews and Arabs."

 Many of his articles are translated and published in foreign media, such as Boston Review, Goethe-Institut or in the Jewish Voice for Labour.

 He has written several novels.
 He was the 2016 resident for the University of Iowa's International Writing Program.
 In 2017, he was given an award by the Ministry of Culture and Sport for "outstanding contributions to prose".
 He was a resident author at the Israel Institute for Advanced Studies from 2023 to 2024.